 Types of tasks that can be completed

-In order for robotic process automation to be successful, it must:
+In order for RPA to be successful, it must:

 - Be rule-based